 Diabetic retinopathy is a disease of the retina, the thin tissue that lines the back of the eye.
 The condition is a complication of diabetes.
 It is related to long-term high blood sugar levels.
 Over time, this leads to changes in blood vessels that interfere with oxygen delivery to the cells in the retina.

-Author: Healthwise Staff Adam Husney, MD - Family Medicine Donald Sproule, MDCM, CCFP - Family Medicine Kathleen Romito, MD - Family Medicine Carol L. Karp, MD - Ophthalmology
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Donald Sproule MDCM, CCFP - Family Medicine Kathleen Romito MD - Family Medicine Carol L. Karp MD - Ophthalmology

 Medical Review:Adam Husney MD - Family Medicine & Donald Sproule MDCM, CCFP - Family Medicine & Kathleen Romito MD - Family Medicine & Carol L. Karp MD - Ophthalmology